Want to engage with your kids and help them think deeper? These family conversation starters will ignite discussion and critical thinking.

 Family conversation starters

-Over time, I came up with six essential questions all parents should ask our kids and have compiled them below.
+Over time, I came up with six essential questions parents should ask kids and have compiled them below.
 I also explain the goal of the question, and how asking it can help develop confidence, gratitude, and a positive outlook within your child.

 1. “How do you want to change the world?”